SovereignCloudStack/k8s-harbor/docs/ha-deployment.md

   ```

 - Generate secrets and install Harbor:
+- It is recommended to replace `admin@example.com` email address in `issuer.yaml` with your own.
+  Let's Encrypt will use this to contact you about expiring certificates, and issues related to your account.
   ```
   base/harbor-secrets.bash # pwgen and htpasswd need to be installed envs/public-ha/swift-secret.bash <username> <password>